A Deep Generative Learning Approach for Two-stage Adaptive Robust Optimization

 \textbf{Generating Instances.} In each trial, we randomly sample both mean and covariance parameters of the Gaussian mixture $p_\rxi$ as well as parameters of the production-distribution problem, $\vc$, $\vd$ and, $\vp$ ($d'$ is fixed to $5$ in all iterations).
 To define the Gaussian mixture distribution $p_\rxi$, we first sample the mixing parameters $\vzeta\in[0,1]^3$ from a symmetric Dirichlet distribution, i.e., $\vzeta \sim \mathrm{Dir}(\vone)$.
 For each component $k=1,\dots,3$, we sample the population mean $\vmu^k \sim \mathcal{N}(\vzero,|\mathcal{J}|\mI_{|\mathcal{J}|})$ and the population covariance $\mSigma^k$ from the Wishart distribution with $|\mathcal{J}|$ degrees of freedom and identity scale matrix $\mI_{|\mathcal{J}|}$.
 To generate the problem parameters $\vc \in \mathbb{R}^{|\mathcal{I}|}$, $\vd \in \mathbb{R}^{|\mathcal{I}| \times |\mathcal{J}|}$ and, $\vp \in \mathbb{R}^{|\mathcal{I}|}$, we follow the procedure described by \citet{bertsimas2024machine}.
 Specifically, we sample $\vd$ uniformly at random from the interior of the ball $\mathcal{B}(\overline{\vd}, 1.5)$ where $\overline{d}_i \sim \mathrm{Unif}(2,22)$ for $i\in\mathcal{I}$.
 We then sample $p_i\sim\mathrm{Unif}(8,18)$ and $c_i\sim\mathrm{Unif}(2,4)$ for $i\in\mathcal{I}$.

-\textbf{Computational Details.} Both the encoder and decoder of our VAE correspond to three-layer networks with $\mathrm{ReLU}$ activations and are trained on the MIT Supercloud system \citep{reuther2018interactive} using an Intel Xeon Gold 6248 machine with 40 CPUs and two 32GB NVIDIA Volta V100 GPUs, which takes approximately 30 seconds for all instances.
+\textbf{Computational Details.} Both the encoder and decoder of our VAE correspond to three-layer networks with $\mathrm{ReLU}$ activations and batch normalization between layers; all intermediate fully connected layers have $32$ hidden units.
+All VAE models are trained using the Adam optimizer with a learning rate of 0.001.
+Additionally, we utilize a \textit{cyclical annealing schedule} that varies the weight of the $\mathrm{KL}$-divergence term for the VAE training objective \citep{fu2019cyclical}.
+All training is performed on the MIT Supercloud system \citep{reuther2018interactive} using an Intel Xeon Gold 6248 machine with 40 CPUs and two 32GB NVIDIA Volta V100 GPUs, which takes approximately 30 seconds for all instances.